-- The applicant must have a teaching certificate or a qualifying score on the Missouri
+- Teaching certificate or a qualifying score on the Missouri Content Assessment (MoCA),

-Content Assessment (MoCA) take or be in the 50th percentile of the verbal and analytic components of the Graduate Record Examination
+Place in the 50th percentile of the Verbal and Analytic components of the Graduate Record Examination

 - Undergraduate grade point average must be at or above a 2.75.